thorstenrie/ts-seedbox/README.md

 - **Functionality**: rTorrent is pre-configured for use on a home/self-hosted server
 - **Easy setup**: Use the example shell scripts for an easy start to launch the container and start downloading and seeding

-First, clone the git repository:
+Clone the git repository with:

     git clone https://github.com/Licht-Protoss/ts-seedbox.git

-Two options to get it running:
+Three options to get it running:

 - **Quick Start Guide**: Run the container with minimal effort by using provided example scripts *(Warning: only recommended for development environments!)*
 - **Setup Guide**: Follow each step of the setup guide and adapt it to your needs
+- **Directly pull container image**: [docker.io/lichtprotoss/ts-seedbox](https://hub.docker.com/repository/docker/lichtprotoss/ts-seedbox) (see Readme)

 ## Prerequisites